How to Handle the Proverbial Office Control Freak

 Not only does document management eliminate task siloes, it frees up room for collaboration that reduces the effort that each individual on a team must make to reach a goal—increasing the synergy of the group as a whole instead of demanding more from each siloed employee.

-H3 Tag: Document Management Identifies Real Barriers to Great Performance
+Document Management Identifies Real Barriers to Great Performance

 The final reason why document management beats micromanagement is fear of underperforming and micromanagement, which almost always coincide.
 Although usually well-intentioned, most micromanagers fail to realize the import of their habit’s effects on their employees.